makle04/CW2024/README.md

    4.3.
 Bullets affect EnemyPlanes before it is shown clearly on the screen

         4.3.1.
 EnemyPlanes can be killed before it is shown on the screen.

+   4.4.
+Sometimes after countdown reaches 1, text is not gone straight away

+        4.4.1  CountdownText should be removed once it reaches one and gameplay has started

    **5. New Java Classes**